ndhieu1994/digi-philo-pandoc-markdown/presentation/sections/03-pandoc.md

 ------

 -   Created in 2006 by John MacFarlane
--   Document format converter
--   Commandline tool
+-   Commandline tool for converting document formats
+-   Intention:
+    -   Markdown originally designed for HTML generation
+    -   Pandoc is designed for different output formats
+    -   Initial document should be written in Markdown

 Pandoc: Universal Converter
 ---------------------------